The Crackhouse Statute

 In 2019, Medication-Assisted Treatment (MAT) started at Colorado Department of Corrections (CDOC) with about a dozen participants.

-The 2019 CDOC MAT policy required diversion controls including monitoring after Suboxone administration (policy is confidential).
 As MAT program participation increased, the diversion control requirements became very time-consuming for staff.

 Sterling Correctional Facility (SCF) was the first CDOC facility to enact the Suboxone Normalization Pilots in 2022.